IgniteUI/help-topics/topics/01_General-and-Getting-Started/03_Customizing_the_localization_of_NetAdvantage_for_jQuery_controls.md

 		grid.igGrid("option", "language", "ru");
 	```

 >**Note:** The related localization file for the language that you want to set will need to be loaded on the page beforehand.

+>**Note:** The `language` option will not override strings that have been set using the `locale` option.
+The `locale` option has higher precedence.

 ## <a id="change-regional"></a> Changing regional